-- 32. GreatBanc is an Illinois corporation headquartered in Lisle, Illinois.
+- 52. GreatBanc is an Illinois corporation headquartered in Lisle, Illinois.
 GreatBanc is the surviving independent wing of a banking group that was largely subsumed by Citizens Bank in 2007.
-GreatBanc generates 90% of its revenue from services to employee benefit plans and promotes ESOP trustee services as its core line of employee benefits service. - 33.
+GreatBanc generates 90% of its revenue from services to employee benefit plans and promotes ESOP trustee services as its core line of employee benefits service. - 53.
 The market for ESOP fiduciary services is competitive.
-Each year, GreatBanc competes for jobs doled out by a small group of firms that regularly advise business owners on company valuation and ESOP formation. - 34.
+Each year, GreatBanc competes for jobs doled out by a small group of firms that regularly advise business owners on company valuation and ESOP formation. - 54.
 Although technically a stand-in for the employee plan, an ESOP trustee is hired, paid, and may be removed by counterparties bent on closing a deal-and doing so at the highest possible price.
 An ESOP trustee's need to appease the customer to stay employed and earn repeat business from sell-side advisor firms "make[s] it ... difficult for a fiduciary to maintain its independence from its counterparts[.]"
 See Brundle v.
-Wilmington Tr., 241 F. Supp.
+Wilmington Tr.
+N.A., 241 F. Supp.
 3d 610, 643 (E.D.
 Va.
-2017), aff'd, 919 F.3d 763. - 35.
+2017), aff'd, 919 F.3d 763 (4th Cir.
+2019). - 55.
 Vi-Jon, through its Board of Directors, appointed GreatBanc as the trustee of the Plan.
-As trustee, GreatBanc had sole and exclusive discretion to authorize and negotiate the ESOP Transaction on behalf of the Plan. - 36.
-On or around August 20, 2020, GreatBanc approved the terms of the ESOP Transaction, including the \$398 million sale price and 49-year loan term, on behalf of the Plan. - 37.
-In connection with the ESOP Transaction, GreatBanc acted as a fiduciary of the Plan within the meaning of ERISA § 3(21)(A), 29 U.S.C. § 1002(21)(A), because it was the Plan's trustee within the meaning of ERISA § 403(a), 29 U.S.C. § 1103(a), and because it exercised discretionary authority or discretionary control respecting management of the Plan, and/or exercised authority or control respecting management or disposition of the Plan's assets, and/or had discretionary authority or discretionary responsibility in the administration of the Plan.

-38. As trustee, Defendant GreatBanc was also a named fiduciary of the Plan within the meaning of ERISA § 402(a), 29 U.S.C. § 1102(a), and under the terms of the written instruments under which the Plan was established and maintained.
+As trustee, GreatBanc had sole and exclusive discretion to authorize and negotiate the ESOP

+Transaction on behalf of the Plan.

+- 56. On or around August 20, 2020, GreatBanc approved the terms of the ESOP Transaction, including the \$398 million sale price and 49-year loan term, on behalf of the Plan. - 57.
+In connection with the ESOP Transaction, GreatBanc acted as a fiduciary of the Plan within the meaning of ERISA § 3(21)(A), 29 U.S.C. § 1002(21)(A), because it was the Plan's trustee within the meaning of ERISA § 403(a), 29 U.S.C. § 1103(a), and because it exercised discretionary authority or discretionary control respecting management of the Plan, and/or exercised authority or control respecting management or disposition of the Plan's assets, and/or had discretionary authority or discretionary responsibility in the administration of the Plan. - 58.
+As trustee, Defendant GreatBanc was also a named fiduciary of the Plan within the meaning of ERISA § 402(a), 29 U.S.C. § 1102(a), and under the terms of the written instruments under which the Plan was established and maintained. - 59.
+At the time Vi-Jon appointed GreatBanc as trustee, GreatBanc had been sued at least 10 times by private plaintiffs and the Department of Labor related to its role as trustee for ESOPs and in ESOP transactions.
+Information related to those lawsuits was publicly available at the time Vi-Jon appointed GreatBanc.